sevvi/machine-learning/README.md

-# Data science and machine learning.
+# Data science and machine learning
-This git repository showcases the list of machine learning tools, algorithms and inference techniques that I am familiar with.
+This git repository showcases the list of machine learning tools, algorithms and inference techniques I am familiar with.

 * Deep learning
 * Bayesian learning